brookebyrne/BrookeByrne.github.io/_pages/about.md

 ## Work Experience

-ZS Associates (Pharmaceutical Management Consulting Firm)....
-June – August 2024....
-Princeton, New Jersey
+Decision Analytics Summer Associate @ ZS Associates (Pharmaceutical Management Consulting Firm)
-  * Decision Analytics Summer Associate
   * Worked on multiple projects for a large pharmaceutical client to help maintain its competitive position
   * In this capacity, developed complex SQL queries across diverse data repositories and modeled analyses in Excel
   * Utilized Tableau dashboards to verify and depict numerical data and analyze salient market trends
   * Synthesized findings into frameworks and actionable strategic recommendations for the client
   * Led intern cohort in fostering an inclusive environment by organizing social events, facilitating connections among interns, and promoting a welcoming atmosphere outside of work.

-ICU Medical Inc. (Medical Technology Company)....
-May - August 2023....
-Southington, Connecticut
+Research and Development Intern @ ICU Medical Inc. (Medical Technology Company)
-  * Research and Development Intern
   * Converted 50+ outdated drawings to 3D models using SolidWorks and drafted new drawings with manufacturing intent.
   * Conducted design verification testing, performed mechanical testing for design validation, and updated procedures for 3 product families to comply with new ISO standards.
   * Communicated design conflicts and test failures to a supervisor and developed solutions by identifying root causes and analyzing test data.

-Aspetuck Financial Management (Investment Management Firm)....
-Dec 2022 – Jan 2023, June – Aug 2021....
-Fairfield, Connecticut
-  * Financial Planning and Analysis Intern
+Financial Planning and Analysis Intern @ Aspetuck Financial Management (Investment Management Firm)
   * Conducted research on financial markets, investment opportunities, and economic trends to assist in decision-making
   * Prepared comprehensive PowerPoint presentations and Tableau reports for senior internal and client management
   * Joined client meetings, developed tailored financial plans, and helped with overall account management

 ## Technical Skills